zhang1hongliang/zhang1hongliang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am pursuing my doctorate under the supervision of Prof. [Lei Luo](https://scholar.google.com.hk/citations?user=i3b5t0YAAAAJ&hl=zh-CN), and Prof. [Jian Yang](https://scholar.google.com.hk/citations?user=6CIDtZQAAAAJ&hl=zh-CN) in PCALab of Nanjing University of Science and Technology.
-During the period of doctorate candidate my research topic is about optimal transport and its application.
+During the period of doctorate candidate my research topic is about optimal transport and its application, and I'm glad to work with Dr. [Shuo Chen](https://scholar.google.com.hk/citations?user=i3b5t0YAAAAJ&hl=zh-CN) and Prof. [Jianjun Qian](https://scholar.google.com.hk/citations?user=oLLDUM0AAAAJ&hl=zh-CN) in the field of optimal transport.
 Before this, as a visiting scholar of Machine Learning and Medical Mining Lab I studied evolutionary algorithm and its application under the supervision of Prof. [Huiling Chen](https://scholar.google.com.hk/citations?user=IORgLocAAAAJ&hl=zh-CN).

 My research interest includes evolutionary computation, machine learning, and computer vision.
 I have published more than 10 papers at the famous international AI conferences and journals with total google scholar citations 600+.